-The material below the proposed floor slab should be compacted sufficiently to support the slab during the pouring and curing stages.
-Any backfill material should not contain any organic matter, or contaminants that could react with the concrete or be susceptible to swelling, such as colliery waste.
+The material below the proposed floor slab should be compacted sufficiently to support the slab during pouring and curing stages.
+Any backfill material should not contain any organic matter, contain contaminants which could react with the concrete or be susceptible to swelling such as colliery waste.

-6.4.2.3 Damp Proof Membranes (DPM)
+6.4.2.3 Damp proof membranes (DPM)

-DPM can be laid either above or below the floor slab depending on the finish of the floor.
-If the membrane is to be placed beneath the concrete, extra caution should be taken to ensure the membrane is lapped into the DPC by at least 100mm, as shown in Figure 9.
+Damp proof membranes can be laid either above or below the floor slab depending on the finish of the floor.
+If the membrane is to be placed beneath the concrete, extra caution should be taken to ensure the membrane is be lapped into the DPC by at least 100mm as shown in Figure 9.